Authentic Movement: Exploration

+Witnessing

 In the Authentic Movement aspect of Whitehouse's approach, the moving participants (movers) are witnessed by an outer witness, who 'contains' the experience of the mover by witnessing their movements without judgement, projection or interpretation.
 In this way, the witness is also an active participant, as witnessing is a practice in observing one's own sensations and impulses while observing the mover's.
 It's important to note that Whitehouse created many individual, dyadic and group experiences to create a context for moving from inner sensation and whole-body experience.

+Practitioners

-M.S.Whitehouse brought up two main figures in this field.
-Joan Chodorow and Janet Adler.
-Both women are cultivating and teaching this therapeutic/somatic art in two very different directions.
-While Joan Chodorow is based in Jungian analysis, working with Active Imagination in Movement, developmental psychology, intercultural elements, archetypes, dreams, and play, Janet Adler is anchored in Buddhist psychology, Mindfulness and mysticism.
-Adler coined her approach in the term " The Discipline of Authentic Movement" in order to distinguish the course of this practice.
+Whitehouse brought up two main figures in this field, Joan Chodorow and Janet Adler.
+Both women cultivated and taught this therapeutic/somatic art in two very different directions.
+While Joan Chodorow's work is based in Jungian analysis, working with Active Imagination in Movement, developmental psychology, intercultural elements, archetypes, dreams, and play, Janet Adler's work is anchored in Buddhist psychology, mindfulness and mysticism.
+Adler coined her approach in the term "The Discipline of Authentic Movement" in order to distinguish the course of this practice.

 The Authentic Movement Institute, co-founded by Neala Haze and Tina Stromsted in Berkeley, California, offered an intensive training program in the study and practice of Authentic Movement.
 Joined by Chodorow and Adler as founding faculty, and adjunct teachers in areas of special focus, their program served students who are among those teaching and practicing Authentic Movement today in a wide range of countries.

-Subsequent generations of practitioners have furthered moving and witnessing practice, including diverse perspectives and applications in the arts, education, analytic/therapeutic training, medical recovery, differing levels of physical abilities, diversity awareness, conflict mediation, meditation, sacred dance, mystical practice, and eco-psychology.
+Subsequent generations of practitioners have furthered moving and witnessing practice, including diverse perspectives and applications in the arts [14], education, analytic/therapeutic training, medical recovery, differing levels of physical abilities, diversity awareness, conflict mediation, meditation, sacred dance, mystical practice, and ecopsychology.

+Comparisons

 Authentic Movement, in a similar way to Elsa Gindler's 'Human Work' in concentration, has revealingly comparable elements to several forms of Eastern Buddhist philosophy.
 The close attention that is paid to sensation, which as Vedanā in most Buddhist practices is to be observed without judgment, suggests Whitehouse may have been influenced by this.
 Also, the term witness has been widely used in Buddhism referring to the aspect of the individual that is capable of observing other aspects of him/herself without judgement or discernment.
 Buddhism has a long history in United States, and gave rise in the 1950s in particular with the work of D. T. Suzuki through works such as Outlines of Mahayana Buddhism and An Introduction to Zen Buddhism.
 In this light, AM can also be seen as a type of moving meditation.

 With many different approaches, exercises or practices (other than the basic practice above), AM is done not only in therapeutic sessions, but also as groups for personal expression of the unconscious mind.
 For many, it is a type of spiritual practice.